WinVector/Examples/LogisticOmit/margin_recovery.md

 (Thank you, Tom Palmer and Robert Horton for the references!)

-For this note, let’s work out how to directly try and overcome the omitted variable bias by solving for the hidden data.
+For this note, let’s work out how to directly try and overcome the omitted variable bias by solving for the hidden or unobserved detailed data.
 We will work our example in [`R`](https://www.r-project.org).
 We will derive some deep results out of a simple set-up.

 ## Our Example